ashishtele/ashishtele.github.io/_posts/2023-11-12-NER_Prompt.md

 LLMs with more parameters can capture intricate patterns in the data.
 Fine-tuning a large model on a specific entity extraction task often leads to better performance compared to smaller models.

+What are the prompting techniques we have at our disposal:
+1. Zero-shot prompting
+2. Few-shot prompting

+Stay tuned for more in-depth articles in collaboration with [Vikrant Singh](https://www.linkedin.com/in/vkrntkmrsngh/).
+You can also visit his [medium articles](https://medium.com/@vkrntkmrsngh)

 Thank you!!